aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/print-and-preview/converting-worksheet-to-different-image-formats/_index.md

 ### **Render active worksheet in a workbook**

-A simple way to convert active worksheet in a workbook is to set the active sheet index and then save the workbook as SVG.
+A simple way to convert the active worksheet in a workbook is to set the active sheet index and then save the workbook as SVG.
 It will render the active sheet to SVG.
 Following sample code demonstrates this feature:

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-LoadingSavingConvertingAndManaging-ConvertActiveWorksheetToSVG-1.java" >}}